HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/building_content/use_data_containers.md

 ## Create a data container

-This section shows you how to create a data container on your site and its pages in HCL Design Studio (Beta).
+This section describes how to create a data container on your site and its pages in HCL Design Studio (Beta).

 Follow the steps to create a data container from your site using HCL Digital Experience 9.5 Design Studio (Beta).